AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 <InlineAlert variant="warning" slots="text"/>

 The `JsonSchema` source in GraphQL Mesh uses a different capitalization scheme than other handlers.
-Using `jsonSchema` will result in an error.
+Using `JsonSchema` will result in an error.

 <InlineAlert variant="info" slots="text"/>